Updated January 2022

-Fit4Life training with Patrick Connolly and Pat Fitzpatrick at the track in Dunleer at 7.20pm
+Fit4Life training for adults with Nicola Courtney and Pat Fitzpatrick at the track in Dunleer at 7.30pm

 Congratulations October 2013

 More congratulations due, this time to Pat Cheshire on completing his Level 2 Athletics Ireland Certified Coaching Level 2 course and Hugh Hodgins the Level 1 course.